Decades of Experience on your side

 Serving Scottsdale, Phoenix, Tempe, Chandler & Mesa

 Singer Pistiner, PC. offers flat-fee divorce services, helping our clients save on legal fees.
-If you’d like to know more, schedule a free initial consultation.
-We represent clients throughout the Scottsdale metropolitan area in Arizona.
+If you’d like to know more, schedule a free initial consultation with our Scottsdale divorce lawyers.
+We represent clients throughout the metropolitan area.